-Last fall I attended the Blender Conference 2017, one of the most invigorating experiences of my life.
+In fall 2017, I attended my first Blender Conference It was one of the most invigorating experiences of my life.

 Blender is an open source extremely versatile 3D creation and animation program with a great and quickly growing international community of developers and users.

-In the coming years I will mainly focus on 2D and 3D animation and building 3D experiences for the web.
+My decision was clear.
+In the coming years, I will mainly focus on 2D and 3D animation and building 3D experiences for the web.

 In 2017 I decided to completely dedicate my time to further developing my own creations and stopped taking on commissions.
 I had to concentrate on my illustrated children's book (for print and as an immersive interactive 3D web application) and bringing my 2D and 3D characters to life in animations.
 For 2D animation I used the excellent program Moho Pro but 3D animation was a different thing....